RealAwesomeness/MineCrapBeta/README.md

 - For NVIDIA GPUS : CUDA 8 or higher
 - For AMD GPUS : Adrealanin drivers v18.9.3 or higher
 - Windows 7 or higher **OR** Ubuntu 14.04 or higher
+- Make, pipenv, and Python 3.7 or higher

 Installation Instructions